NZX plans $44m rights issue, buys dairy auction stake

 NZX said there had been "substantial progress" in its strategy to re-engineer the group for future growth.

-Chair James Miller said NZX's operating earnings reflected sustained momentum from the extraordinary Covid-fuelled activity levels of 2020, with growth across all major business areas.
+Chairman James Miller said NZX's operating earnings reflected sustained momentum from the extraordinary Covid-fuelled activity levels of 2020, with growth across all major business areas.

 Miller said the company had been true to its growth strategy aimed at "building a more robust, integrated financial services business".